 Take Cues From Nature

-Make sure that objects’ textures match their hue
+- Make sure that objects’ textures match their hue

-Work with your natural light sources to accentuate brighter colors
+- Work with your natural light sources to accentuate brighter colors

-Avoid dark and matte greens unless you have a strong top-down, artificial light
+- Avoid dark and matte greens unless you have a strong top-down, artificial light

 In nature, we see greens flourishing near browns like wood and other shades of green.
 Try to pair lighter shades of green like lime with slightly darker shades of brown or beige, just like you’d see in a bamboo tree.

-Don’t forget; you can do even more than taking cues from nature: you can steal some of the nature, and put it right into your kitchen!
+Don’t forget; you can do even more than take cues from nature: you can steal some of nature, and put it right into your kitchen!
 A green-themed kitchen can often get even perkier with the inclusion of a few houseplants, though the exact plant that you pick will need to vary with your exact kitchen.

 Stick To A Unified Aesthetic